 How Do Strains Get Their Names?

-As outlined above, cannabis trains get their names from various tangible characteristics.
-Sensory systems, including the human nose, mouth, eyes, tongue, throat, and an entire body’s worth of endocannabinoid receptors, all have a say in what any given new strain is referred to as.
+As outlined above, cannabis strains get their names from various tangible characteristics.
+Sensory systems, including the human nose, mouth, eyes, tongue, throat, and the entire body’s worth of endocannabinoid receptors, all have a say in what any given new strain is referred to as.

 Take the classic Sour Diesel strain.
-It smells sour, and it smells vaguely of diesel fuel, hence the name.
-In this instance, the name takes after its scent and flavor, not its genetics which is Chemdawg 91′ and Super Skunk.
+It smells sour and vaguely of diesel fuel, hence the name.
+In this instance, the name takes after its scent and flavor, not its genetics, which are Chemdawg 91′ and Super Skunk.

 Northern Lights?
-This strain is named after the unique combination of its believed birthplace in the northern hemisphere (near Seattle, WA) where the Northern Lights are visible, but also incorporating its indica-leaning nature (sleepy/sedating effect>night time>Northern Lights) as well as the “magical” type of high that users experienced with this classic 70’s hype strain.
+This strain is named after the unique combination of its believed birthplace in the north hemisphere (near Seattle, WA), where the Northern Lights are visible, but also incorporating its indica-leaning nature (sleepy/sedating effect> nighttime>Northern Lights) as well as the “magical” type of high that users experience with this classic 70’s hype strain.

 Green Crack?
-This one was originally called Green Kush but was re-named “green crack” after Snoop Dogg described its uniquely potent sativa effects.
-FWIW, this was one of the first strains I smoked, and it was definitely a bit jittery of an experience.
+This one was called initially Green Kush but was renamed “green crack” after Snoop Dogg described its uniquely potent sativa effects.
+FWIW, this was one of the first strains I smoked, and it was definitely a bit jittery.

 Gary Payton?
-Just a licensing deal between Berner of the Cookies brand and NBA all-star Gary Payton, so yes, some naming convention can be the result of marketing, although overall, this represents a small portion of the cannabis world and is more of a recent post-legalization phenomenon.
+Just a licensing deal between Berner of the Cookies brand and NBA all-star Gary Payton, so yes, some naming convention can be the result of marketing.
+However, overall, this represents a small portion of the cannabis world and is more of a recent post-legalization phenomenon.

 Jack Herer?
 Created in the early 90s as a commemoration of a beloved cannabis activist, it was bred by Sensi Seeds, combining multiple all-time classic strains befitting of the all-time great visionary of its namesake.

 Mimosa?
 Smells like a freshly made mimosa and makes you feel like you’ve just had three of them at a particularly invigorating brunch with friends.
-Mimosa’s parents are Clementine and Purple Punch if that helps paint a more complete flavor picture.
+Mimosa’s parents are Clementine and Purple Punch, if that helps paint a more complete picture of its flavor.

 Cookie Fruity?
 Oh, because it’s an ultra-sweet dessert strain?
 Wrong!
-It’s actually kind of spicy and gassy and named not for its flavor/smell but primarily for its parents, Fruity Pebbles OG and Crystal Cookies.
+It’s actually kind of spicy and gassy, and it’s named not for its flavor/smell but primarily for its parents: Fruity Pebbles OG and Crystal Cookies.

-As you can see, there are a variety of variables that go into names, from profit-driven licensing agreements (Gary Payton) to pirate-esque commandeering of existing consumer products (GSC) to sincere memorials (Jack Herer) and sheer genetic logic (Cookie Fruity), the origins of a strain while varied all are grounded in some aspect in reality.
+As you can see, there are a variety of variables that go into names, from profit-driven licensing agreements (Gary Payton) to pirate-esque commandeering of existing consumer products (GSC) to sincere memorials (Jack Herer) and sheer genetic logic (Cookie Fruity), the origins of a strain, while varied all grounded in some aspect of reality.

 Consumers, as such, can thus confidently know that, yes, strain names do have meaning, come from somewhere, and are worth reading into.

-It is usually the breeder that comes up with strain names.
+It is usually the breeder who comes up with strain names.
 Some of the hottest strains today are bred by canna geniuses who naturally give names to their new creations, their babies.

-Other times names are given by seed companies who either outsource the phenohunting or do it in-house.
+Other times, names are provided by seed companies that either outsource phenohunting or do it in-house.
 Think plant geneticists.

 In unique cases, such as Green Crack or perhaps more notably “Khalifa Kush”, names are imparted by larger-than-life figures who either commission them or have a personal preference for them.

-Others like OG Kush or Thai Sticks are examples where the market aligns on a naming convention more than it coming from a single individual.
+Others, like OG Kush or Thai Sticks, are examples where the market aligns on a naming convention more than on a single individual.

-The family-friendly version here is OG stands for “ocean grown,” as it was originally assigned specifically to strains popular on the west coast of the United States, specifically those cultivated and refined within the notorious “Emerald Triangle” in northern California, which today is comprised of Humboldt, Trinity, and Mendocino counties.
+The family-friendly version here is that OG stands for “ocean grown,” as it was initially explicitly assigned to strains popular on the west coast of the United States, specifically those cultivated and refined within the notorious “Emerald Triangle” in northern California, which today is comprised of Humboldt, Trinity, and Mendocino counties.

-The other interpretation is that OG stands for “original gangster” and refers to the association between rap stars and quality cannabis, as prior to recreational legalization, rappers always seemed to have access to the best quality cannabis from the “unregulated” market.
+The other interpretation is that OG stands for “original gangster” and refers to the association between rap stars and quality cannabis, as before recreational legalization, rappers always seemed to have access to the best quality cannabis from the “unregulated” market.

-A quick perusal of Urban Dictionary will show just how widely applicable “OG” has become in terms of being a loose synonym for “classic,” “vintage,” or just shorthand for “original.”
+A quick perusal of Urban Dictionary will show how widely applicable “OG” has become as a loose synonym for “classic,” “vintage,” or just shorthand for “original.”

-Whichever the case, perhaps a bit of both, OG today denotes legendary strains, usually kush strains with an indica lean, which are very popular on the west coast but also spreading throughout the rest of America.
+Whichever the case, perhaps a bit of both, OG today denotes legendary strains, usually kush strains with an indica lean, which are very popular on the West Coast but are also spreading throughout the rest of America.

 How to Decide Which Strain Is Right For You?

-Hopefully, by now, you’ll have taken away the fact that while not 100% accurate, strain names do, for the most part, associated with some aspect of the strain’s experience.
+Hopefully, by now, you’ll have taken away the fact that while not 100% accurate, strain names do, for the most part, associate with some aspect of the strain’s experience.

-Similar to song names or sports cars, names impart meaning, and as such, when you’re reading a menu, if something communicates an emotion or recollection that you find pleasant or intriguing, it is a good indication you should add that strain to your shortlist.
+Like song titles or sports cars, names impart meaning.
+As such, when you’re reading a menu, if something communicates an emotion or recollection that you find pleasant or intriguing, it is a good indication you should add that strain to your shortlist.

-Once you’ve scanned an entire menu, go back to the names that stood out to you and have a frank conversation with your local budtender as to what these girls have to offer.
+Once you’ve scanned the entire menu, go back to the names that stood out to you and have a frank conversation with your local budtender about what these girls have to offer.

-In lieu of a good budtender, you can reference sites like Leafly or Seedfinder, but given how subjective the experience can be, it’s preferable to speak to someone who regularly interacts with larger numbers of stoners to get more of a mile-high view of the reception and opinion of a given strain.
+In lieu of a good budtender, you can reference sites like Leafly or Seedfinder.
+Still, given how subjective the experience can be, it’s preferable to speak to someone who regularly interacts with larger numbers of stoners to get more of a mile-high view of the reception and opinion of a given strain.

 Once the budtender shares their insight into your strain shortlist, the rest of the decision-making process is on you.
 In deli-style states, a sniff of the actual product is a very reliable and quick way to find something that speaks to you.